-The Company established an Audit Committee on 19 January 2017 with written terms of reference in compliance with Rules 5.28 and 5.29 of the GEM Listing Rules and paragraph C.3.3 and C.3.7 of the CG Code.
-On 1 April 2021, Mr. Tsang Yung Fat ceased to be chairman of the Audit Committee.
-Dr. Lam King Sun Frankie and Mr. Chen Lei resigned as member of the Audit Committee on 23 August 2021 and 8 October 2021 respectively.
-With effect from 30 September 2021, the Audit Committee was chaired by our independent non-executive Director, Mr. Ng Kam Tsun who holds the appropriate professional qualifications as required under Rules 5.05(2) and 5.28 of the GEM Listing Rules.
-Our other two independent non-executive Directors, Mr. Ma Meng and Mr. Li Ruyi were appointed as member of the Audit Committee on 3 January 2022 and 7 January 2022 respectively.
+The Company established an Audit Committee on 19 January 2017 with written terms of reference in compliance with Rules 5.28 and 5.29 of the GEM Listing Rules and paragraph D.3.3 and D.3.7 of the CG Code.
+On 23 December 2023, Mr. Ng Kam Tsun ceased to be the chairman of the Audit Committee, Ms. Yuen Wai Man was appointed as the chairman of the Audit Committee and Mr. Cheung Hiu Fung was appointed as a member of the Audit Committee.

+As of the date of this report, the Audit Committee is chaired by our independent non-executive Director, Ms. Yuen Wai Man, who holds the appropriate professional qualifications as required under Rules 5.05(2) and 5.28 of the GEM Listing Rules and consists of three other independent non-executive Directors, Mr. Ma Meng, Mr. Li Ruyi and Mr. Cheung Hiu Fung.